HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

       <p>More detailed guidance on polling will require real-world implementation experience.
 The current guidance provides the client a hint about how often to poll, and provides a way to convey that requests are being issued too frequently.
 We encourage implementers to experiment with additional capabilities.</p>
    </div>
 </div>

 <p></p>

-####  `.files.location` links

-The SMART Health Links Sharing Application SHALL ensure that `.files.location` links can be dereferenced without additional authentication, and that they are short-lived.
-The lifetime of `.files.location` links SHALL NOT exceed one hour.
-The SMART Health Links Sharing Application MAY create one-time-use `.files.location` links that are consumed as soon as they are dereferenced.

-Because the manifest and associated files are a single package that may change over time, the SMART Health Links Receiving Application SHALL treat any manifest file locations as short-lived and potentially limited to one-time use.
-The SMART Health Links Receiving Application SHALL NOT attempt to dereference a manifest's `.files.location` link more than one hour after requesting the manifest, and SHALL be capable of re-fetching the manifest to obtain fresh `location` links in the event that they have expired or been consumed.

-The SMART Health Links Sharing Application SHALL respond to the `GET` requests for `.files.location` URLs with:

-* Headers:
-  * `content-type: application/jose`
-* Body: JSON Web Encryption as described in <a href="#encrypting-and-decrypting-files">Encrypting and Decrypting Files</a>.

-<p></p>

-#### `.files.embedded` content

-If the client has specified `embeddedLengthMax` in the manifest request, the sever SHALL NOT embedded payload longer than the client-designated maximum.

-If present, the `embedded` value SHALL be up-to-date as of the time the manifest is requested.
-If the client has specified `embeddedLengthMax` in the manifest request, the sever SHALL NOT return embedded payload longer than the client-designated maximum.

-The embedded content is a JSON Web Encryption as described in <a href="#encrypting-and-decrypting-files">Encrypting and Decrypting Files</a>.

-<p></p>